tperry2x-uk/OpenXtalk-IDE-DontPanicEdition/IDE Bundle/Contents/Tools/Documentation/guides/XTalk Script.md

 To display a stack in a system palette, you turn on the check box in the Stack Inspector "Float Above Everything".
-For more details on this feature, see the entry for systemWindow in the *LiveCode Dictionary*.
+For more details on this feature, see the entry for systemWindow in the *Dictionary*.

 Using this feature overrides the stack's **style** or **mode**.